CarlTBarnes/Template-Parameter-Symbols/README.md

 Returns %True if the parameter is declared as <omittable> in the %Prototype symbol

 `%ProcedureParameterByReference` -
-Returns %True if the parameter’s type is declared with leading * in the %Prototype symbol.
+Returns %True if the parameterâ€™s type is declared with leading * in the %Prototype symbol.
 For types only passed by address (like QUEUE) this will not be true unless prototyped as *QUEUE.

 `%ProcedureParameterConstant` -
-Returns %True if the parameter’s type is declared with the CONST keyword in the %Prototype symbol
+Returns %True if the parameterâ€™s type is declared with the CONST keyword in the %Prototype symbol

 `%ProcedureParameterDIMs` -
-Returns the number of dimensions if the parameter’s type is declared as an array in the %Prototype symbol (1 for [] , 2 for [,] , etc.).
+Returns the number of dimensions if the parameterâ€™s type is declared as an array in the %Prototype symbol (1 for [] , 2 for [,] , etc.).
 Returns 0 if not [].

 https://clarionsharp.com/blog/changes-to-template-built-in-symbols-in-c9/